Multimodal Generative Models for Bankruptcy Prediction Using Textual Data: Methods

 \section{Methods}

-This section discusses the different methodologies used in our multimodal approach for bankruptcy prediction.
-For a comprehensive review of the methods presented in this section, the reader is referred to \cite{baltruvsaitis2018multimodal,blei2017variational,kingma2013auto,mancisidor2021discriminative}.
+This section discusses the different methodologies used in our multimodal approach for predicting bankruptcy.
+For a comprehensive review of the methods presented in this section, the reader is referred to \cite{baltruvsaitis2018multimodal,blei2017variational,kingma2013auto} and \cite{mancisidor2021discriminative}.